 Research

-My current projects and working papers include a formal model to explain when political parties in India introduce internal quotas for women candidates and an online survey experiment on incentivizing peer-to-peer correction of online misinformation.
-My dissertation focuses on the gendered pathways into politics in India and their implications for women’s political ambition and representation in urban politics.
+My current projects and working papers include examining training programs at gatekeepers of minority representation in American politics, gendered political participation in urban Zambi, and an online survey experiment on incentivizing peer-to-peer correction of online misinformation.
+My dissertation focuses on the pathways into politics in India and their implications for women’s political ambition and representation in urban politics.

 Articles